Ground state energy of dilute Bose gases in 1D: Introduction

 \begin{remark} An interesting feature of Theorem \ref{TheoremMain} is that the scattering length $a$ can be both positive and negative.
 In this sense, our result covers cases that do not necessarily resemble the Lieb--Liniger model, which always has a negative scattering length.
-We discuss this further in Section \ref{SecConfinement}.

-Note that zero scattering length is also possible, which means the error in \eqref{result} cannot just be written in terms of $(\rho|a|)^s$ for some $s>1$, but that $(\rho R_0)^s$ also appears. \end{remark}
+We discuss this further in Section \ref{SecConfinement}. \end{remark} \begin{remark} Note that zero scattering length can be achieved, which means the error in \eqref{result} cannot just be written in terms of $(\rho|a|)^s$ for some $s>1$ (if so, there would be a whole class of positive potentials that nevertheless exactly give the free Fermi energy).
+That is why the error $\rho \varepsilon_v(\rho)$ in terms of some length scale $\varepsilon_v(\rho)$ cannot be avoided.
+Its exact shape \eqref{scales} follows from our proof ($\varepsilon^u_v(\rho)$ from the upper bound, $\varepsilon^l_v(\rho)$ from the lower bound).
+The errors can be simplified somewhat for potentials with compact support in $[-R_0,R_0]$: as long as $\rho R_0\ll1$, one could take $b=R_0$ in the minimizations (or potentially $b=(\rho\abs{a})^{4/5}/\rho$ for $\varepsilon^u_v(\rho)$) and avoid errors involving integrals of $v$. \end{remark}